EricaLinaG/Emacsn/README.md

   - `cat ./emacs-profiles-orig.el`
   - `make print-optional-profiles`

-After that you may do:
+After that you may wish to do:
   - `make space doom from-hell`
     - `emacsn -p <doom|space|gnu|stable|dev|...>`
   - Do not do: `emacs --with-profile from-hell` How bad could it be?